MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Privacy-considerations.md

 The minimum-group-size setting determines what you can view in the dashboards in [Explore metrics](../Use/Explore-Metrics-Week-in-the-Life.md) and in the Solutions area.
 The dashboards will not display information about a group that is smaller than the minimum size that is in effect.

 The minimum-group-size rule can be stated this way: If a chart area (such as a bar in a bar chart) corresponds to a group whose size is equal to or less than the minimum group size, that chart area is obfuscated.

+#### Example

-In the following illustration (of a column chart), the blue bars on the left represent groups whose size exceeds the minimum group size.
-The gray and white bars on the right represent groups smaller than the minimum-group-size threshold.
+In the following illustration (of a column chart), the blue columns on the left represent groups whose size exceeds the minimum group size.
+For this reason, they display real data.

+The gray and white columns on the right represent groups smaller than the minimum-group-size threshold.
+Therefore, they display no data.

 <img src="../Images/WpA/group-size-bars.png" alt="Bar chart with bars above and below group size threshold">